09 Jul Former White House CIO On Women In Cybersecurity, Daughters, and Hackers

 TP: Several years ago, I attended a conference and got to speak with a female cybersecurity executive at Cisco.
 She and I both have daughters, and we both said we want them to consider a career following in our footsteps.
 She came up with a great idea and said, “Why don’t we create a cyber camp for students?”

 That’s when we founded The InfraGard CyberCamp in North Carolina.
 This program graduates 30 kids a year from all walks of life — male, female, and economically disadvantaged students included.
 The camp is held each year at the Microsoft Campus adjacent to the FBI Charlotte Headquarters building.
-We provide students with security training, security tools training, forensics analysis, and other activities.
+We provide students with security training, security tools training, forensic analysis, and other activities.
 The hope is that our campers choose cybersecurity as their profession.

 CM: It sounds like there are great opportunities for excellent careers here that maybe some women are not aware of.
 What do you think could help make this a more attractive career path for women to follow?